What’s the Difference Between Forecast vs Actuals

-There will always be at least some differences, hopefully small but some could be significant.
-Perhaps in a good way but perhaps not.
+As a business owner or entrepeneur, you may not have a complete understanding of your forecasts vs your actuals.
+There will always be at least some differences (hopefully small), but some could be significant.
 Keeping track of them is key to understanding your progress towards your long term business goals.

 Analysing your real world performance in Brixx

-Up until now you’ve been able to create detailed and clear forecasts in Brixx.
-Tracking and comparing this to your real world performance either involves replacing your forecast as you go or exporting to Excel and spending additional time building your own comparison spreadsheet (who has time for that?).
+Within Brixx you are able to create detailed and clear forecasts.
+Tracking and comparing these to your real world performance can be done by utilising our Actuals vs Forecast feature, otherwise it involves tracking all finances in Excel and spending additional time building your own comparison spreadsheet.

 It’s a discipline that helps you identify if you are meeting your original aims and highlights where changes are needed.
 Doing this early and often will allow you to make course corrections before it’s too late.
 Perhaps you are going in the right direction but not as quickly as your original projections suggested.
 You need to know that information as soon as possible so you can judge the potential ramifications on your long term cash flow and perhaps even funding requirements.

 Measuring, testing and implementing improvements is essential for any company looking to achieve high growth.
 It will help you:

 - Stay in budget